adamrainsby/OpenMined/README.md

     - Windows & Mac users: Download it from [here](https://store.unity.com/).
     - Linux users: Download it from [here](http://beta.unity3d.com/download/ee86734cf592/public_download.html)

 Note: If you do not already have one, you will have to create a Unity account when you open the Application for the first time.
 For new users, a Personal account should be ok.

 2. Open project in Unity `[File -> Open Project -> Directory/To/OpenMined`]

 3. Open Juptyer Notebooks in the `notebooks` directory.

+4. If you are on Mac OS or Linux please see Formatting

+## Formatting

+To keep a consistent style across the project we are using a git pre-commit hook to format the C# code

+### Linux
+1. Run `sudo apt-get install uncrustify`
+2. Run `./setup-git-hooks.sh` from the OpenMined directory

+### Mac OS
+1. Ensure you have [Homebrew](https://brew.sh/) installed
+2. Run `brew install uncrustify`
+3. Run `./setup-git-hooks.sh` from the OpenMined directory

 ## Setup Troubleshooting